CROFT, St. Michael & All Angels (SO 451 654),

 in the grounds of Croft Castle (National Trust).

-This little church (seen above from the north), formed of a chancel, nave, and wooden belfry surmounted by an ogee leaded dome, forms an attractive architectural composition together with Croft Castle (National Trust), immediately adjacent, albeit its historical contribution is confessedly relatively modest.
+This little church (seen above from the north), formed of a chancel, nave, and wooden belfry surmounted by an ogee leaded dome, forms an attractive architectural composition together with Croft Castle, immediately adjacent, albeit its historical contribution is relatively modest.
 Clearly restored externally, one hesitates to trust the cinquefoil-cusped Y-traceried nave windows (two to the north and one to the south) that might otherwise suggest a date c.1300, but the double-flat-chamfered chancel arch within is reassuring and, besides, the church is visually striking due to its seventeenth century belfry and (to a lesser extent) contemporary N. doorway with an oval window above (illustrated left).
 The chancel once had a small N. chapel (witnessed by the blocked arch in the N. wall) which may formerly have held the monument commemorating Sir Richard Croft (d.
 1509) and his wife, Dame Eleanor, now backed against the arch inside.
-The W. wall supporting the canopy is decorated with two tiers of carved saints (as shown, right) and the effigies on the tomb chest are notable for Sir Richard's "impressive, emaciated face" (Pevsner), rather less so for Dame Eleanor's courser features beneath her fashionable gable hood.
+The W. wall supporting the canopy is decorated with two tiers of carved saints (as shown, right) and the effigies on the tomb chest are notable for Sir Richard's 'impressive, emaciated face' (Nikolaus Pevsner, The Buildings of England: Herefordshire, Harmondsworth, Penguin, 1963, pp. 108-109), rather less so for Dame Eleanor's courser features beneath her fashionable gable hood.